Artel Great

 Biography

-Dr. Great earned his PhD at NYU Tisch School of the Arts, and he is the first Black valedictorian at the UCLA School of Theater, Film, and Television, where he graduated summa cum laude.
+He is also an Independent Spirit Award-nominated filmmaker and a leading authority on race and popular culture.
+He earned his Ph.D. at New York University, Tisch School of the Arts, and he is the first Black valedictorian at the UCLA School of Theater, Film, and Television, where he graduated summa cum laude and holds both his B.A. and M.A.

-• Black Cinema and Visual Culture: Art and Politics in the Twenty-First Century
+He is also the primary editor of the book Black Cinema and Visual Culture: Art and Politics in the Twenty-First Century (Routledge, 2023).